markqvist/MicroModem/README.md

 Please read the "Quickstart.pdf" in the Documentation folder for some pointers on building the modem!

-If you want to use MicroModem for APRS, check out the "ax25" branch.
-This branch has a demonstration of how to use MicroModem to send and receive APRS packets.
+If you want to use MicroModem for APRS, check out the [MicroAPRS](https://github.com/markqvist/MicroAPRS).
+This fork is created specifically for APRS.

 ![MicroModem](https://raw.githubusercontent.com/markqvist/MicroModem/master/Design/Images/1.jpg)